Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: No-Arbitrage Properties of Nonlinear Markets

-The analysis of the self-financing property of a trading strategy should be complemented by the study of some kind of a no-arbitrage property for the adopted market model.
-Due to the nonlinearity of a market model with differential funding rates, the concept of no-arbitrage is nontrivial, even when no trading adjustments are present.
-We will argue that it can be effectively dealt with using a reasonably general definition of an {\it arbitrage opportunity} associated with trading.
-Let us stress that we only consider here a nonlinear extension of the classical concept of an arbitrage opportunity (as opposed to other related concepts, such as: NFLVR, NUPBR, etc.).
+The analysis of the self-financing property of a trading strategy should be complemented by the study of some kind of the no-arbitrage property for the adopted market model.
+Due to the nonlinearity of a market model with differential funding rates, the question how to properly define the no-arbitrage property is already a nontrivial matter, even when no additional portfolio constraints or trading adjustments are taken into account.
+Nevertheless, we will argue that it can be effectively dealt with using some reasonably general definition of an {\it arbitrage opportunity} associated with trading.
+Let us stress that we only examine here a nonlinear extension of the classical concept of an arbitrage opportunity and hence the simplest definition of no-arbitrage, sometimes abbreviated as NA (see, for instance, part (iv) in Definition 2.2 in Fontana \cite{F2015}), as opposed to much more sophisticated concepts, such as: NFLVR (no free lunch with vanishing risk), NUPBR (no unbounded profit with bounded risk, which is also known as the no-arbitrage of the first kind, that is, NA1) or NIP (no increasing profit).
+The introduction of more sophisticated no-arbitrage conditions is motivated by the desire to establish a suitable version of the fundamental theorem of asset pricing (FTAP), which shows the equivalence between a particular form of no-arbitrage and the existence of some kind of a ``martingale measure'' for the discounted prices of primary assets.
+Due to the complexity of a general nonlinear market model, it is unlikely that the martingale technique underpinning the FTAP in the linear setup will also prove useful when working within the general nonlinear framework (see, however, Pulido \cite{P2014} who established the FTAP for a very special, and hence tractable, case of a nonlinear market with short sales prohibitions).
+In this paper, we only propose alternative definitions of no-arbitrage in a nonlinear framework and we give sufficient conditions for the no-arbitrage property of a general nonlinear market model.